I look forward to persimmon season every year. It fills me with joy, greed, and FOMO.

 Greed is easy, too.
 No one, anywhere, ever, has foraged “enough persimmons.”

 FOMO is a tricky thing when it comes to persimmons.
-If you let it get the better of you, you’ll fill your bucket with nothing but inedible fruit and regrets.
+If you let it get the better of you, you’ll fill your bucket with nothing but regrets.

 A persimmon tree full of fruit looks like it’s been decorated for Halloween: orange balls covering its bare branches.
 Rumor has it persimmons can be harvested after the first frost, but don’t be fooled.
 A tree full of persimmons is just a tease.
 If you want edible fruit, look UNDER the tree.